 the Biennale in the Italian town of Viterbo in the basement of a

-medievale stone building - all the photos had the reddish cast like the
+medieval stone building - all the photos I was taking had a reddish cast like the

 image on the left.
 I assumed it was the result of the dim indoor light.

 Then I noticed that my camera was still in 'Sunset mode' from the night

 before.
 Switching to 'Auto mode' got me the image on the right - note

 that both photos were taken without flash - the image on the right is